About the Institute

 - BA Human Movement Science

-- MA Human Movement Science
+- MA Human Movement and Sports Science

 - MA Performance Studies (an interdisciplinary and international course in experimental scenic arts with a focus on movement, performance and choreography, which is carried out in cooperation with the Professorship for Theater Research / Fac. for Humanities and the Professorship for Theater Pedagogy, Faculty of Education)